granthicks/facial-expression-recongition/README.md

 #### Grant Hicks

 ---
+### Summary
+The goal of this project is to determine if a person's facial expressions can be learned and predicted in real time with a trained convolutional neural network in order to gauge a user's emotions.
+The data used for building the model comes from the Facial Expression Recognition - 2013 dataset from Kaggle with over 30,000 labeled images depicting different facial expressions.
+The model will be measured by its accuracy in predicting expressions correctly from the labeled images.
+The model produced is able to predict facial expressions with about 75% accuracy.

+---

 ### Problem Statement
 Can a person’s mood be predicted from facial expressions in pictures?
 Can this prediction be used in real time to improve user interactions with utilities like digital assistants?

----
-### Executive Summary
-The goal of this project is to determine if a person's facial expressions can be learned and predicted in real time with a trained convolutional neural network in order to gauge a users emotions.
-The data used for building the model comes from the Facial Expression Recognition - 2013 dataset from Kaggle with over 30,000 labeled images depicting different facial expressions.
-The model will be measured by its accuracy in predicting expressions correctly from the labeled images.
-The model produced is able to predict facial expressions with 70% accuracy.

 ---